PasDeChocolat/PNMProcessingWorkshop_Summer2013/LABS/Variables/README.md

 #### What is `map` doing?

-Take a look at the call to `map` and try to guess what it's doing:
+Take a look at the call to `map` and try to guess what it's doing in this line:

 ````processing
 float shade = map(diameter, width, 0, 0, 255);
 ````

 * Look at the documentation for `map` and see if that makes any sense to you.
+There's a shortcut for looking up a specific keyword.
+Select `map` by double-clicking it.
+Then select `Help > Find in Reference` from the top menu.
+That should go straight to the `map` entry in the reference.
 * Try swapping the last two arguments (`0` and `255`).
 * Rerun the sketch.
 * What changed?

+Try opening up `Help > Reference` to see what other things you can find.

 #### Experiment with color